Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 :   Print the decomposition output in a Comma-Separated-Values (CSV) file.
 CSV files open natively in most spreadsheets.

-    * 0: data to be written out in the standard ASCII format.
+    * 0: Data to be written out in the standard ASCII format.
-    * 1: data to be written out in a CSV file, and standard error of the mean will be calculated and included for all data.
+    * 1: Data to be written out in a CSV file, and standard error of the mean will be calculated and included for all data.

 ### **`&nmode` namelist variables**